normalize/normalize.github.io/faq/faq.md

+### How does Normalize.IO compare to other similar client-side tools?

 Normalize's philosophy drastically differs from most client-side tools today, both ES6 and pre-ES6.
-Perhaps the biggest difference is that Normalize aims to solve __almost everything__ about frontend web development, whereas most tools aim to solve a particular aspect of frontend development.
+Perhaps the biggest difference is that Normalize aims to solve the entire frontend web development via vertical integration, whereas most tools aim to solve only a particular aspect of frontend development.

 The two major ES6 client-side tools I know of are [jspm.io](http://jspm.io) and [stealjs](http://stealjs.com/docs/index.html).
 Normalize differs in that: